TryGhost/docs/content/concepts/introduction.md

     </tbody>
 </table>

-**In short:** Other open platforms are generally old and bloated, while other closed platforms give you absolutely no control.
-Ghost provides the best of both worlds, and more that neither have.
+**In short:** Other open platforms are generally old, slow and bloated, while other closed platforms give you absolutely no control or ownership of your content.
+Ghost provides the best of both worlds, and more.

 Still after a more detailed comparison?
 We've got some in-depth articles comparing Ghost to [WordPress](https://ghost.org/vs/wordpress/), [Medium](https://ghost.org/vs/medium/) and [Tumblr](https://ghost.org/vs/tumblr/).